 4. Anglian Water: Focus on employee wellbeingHQ: Huntingdon Number of employees: 5,000 Anglian Water manages, supplies and recycles water for more than six million domestic customers in the East of England and Hartlepool.
 It recently came first in Glassdoor’s 2019 Best Places to Work award.
 According to its employees, Anglian Water has a particularly friendly working environment.
 This is partly because the company cares deeply about the types of people it employs.
 CEO Peter Simpson, for example, has said:

 “We look for people whose behaviours align to our culture and who share the same values as we do as an organisation.”The company also prioritises employee wellbeing and a healthy, happy workplace culture.
 Anglian employees highlight flexible working and great work-life balance as significant pros.
 They also enjoy access to cycle desks, mindfulness breakfasts, biodiversity walks and can even go on walking meetings.
 It is an approach that clearly resonates with employees.
 As an Anglian Water Asset Delivery Manager said:

 “The workforce is clearly proud, passionate and really cares about the work they do, which results in a really positive culture and working environment.”

+Your own company culture examplesWorkplace culture can be a tricky thing to nail.
+But once you’ve got it, you’ll know you’re there.
+And it’s good to shout about these things.
 That’s why Real Business, in association with Breathe, is running the SME Culture Leaders List 2019, the only league table of its kind catering to the UK’s thriving small and medium businesses that put company culture first.
 Nominations are now in and we’ll be announcing the top 25 on 22nd July.
 Watch this space.

 Share this story